-Research Approach: The study will be conducted in 2007 in a loblolly pine and slash pine seed orchard (to be determined).
-A block in each orchard will be selected that has not been sprayed with insecticide for 1 or more years prior to initiation of this experiment.
-In January 2007, 1-4 ramets from each of 3-10 loblolly/slash clones will be selected.
-The treatments will be evaluated using the experimental design protocol described by Gary DeBarr (1978) (i.e., randomized complete block with clones as blocks).
+Research Approach: The first phase of the study was initiated in 2007 in a slash black (TFS's Magnolia Springs Seed Orchard, TX) and loblolly pine block (Weyerhaeuser's Magnolia Seed Orchard, AR).
+The second phase of the study will be initiated in fall 2008 in a loblolly pine block (Rayonier's Glenville Orchard, GA).
+A block in each orchard was/will be selected that has not been sprayed with insecticide for 1 or more years prior to initiation of this experiment.
+In January 2007, 7-11 ramets from each of 6-10 loblolly/slash clones was/will be selected.
+The treatments were evaluated using the experimental design protocol described by Gary DeBarr (1978) (i.e., randomized complete block with clones as blocks).
 The treatments will include: